 - traffic offences =breaking the rules of the road and driving

-- drunk driving = drinking whilst under the influence of alcohol
+- drunk driving = driving whilst under the influence of alcohol

-- jay walking = crossing the road at an designated spot
+- jay walking = crossing the road at an undesignated spot

 - running a red light = going through traffic lights when they are red